 Ex.
 47. A Bible student in the Philippines had been a Christian for about one year.
 As I prayed with him, a rough voice called out of him, ‘He belongs to us.
 His whole family has belonged to us for more than 200 years.’
 ‘No,’ I retorted, ‘he belongs to the Lord Jesus to whom he’s surrendered his life.’
 The voices spoke again, ‘That’s not true.
 His ancestors have subscribed themselves to us.
 He is ours by right.’
 The conversation revealed that the ancestors of this unhappy student had not only practised sorcery, but some of them had even subscribed themselves to the devil with their own blood.
 This was the reason why, in spite of his conversion, the student had become possessed.

 In Demon Possession and the Christian, theologian Dr. C. Fred Dickason details many examples of what occult practices can do to Christians:

-Not all times does demons go down the bloodline because of the occult.
+Not all times do demons go down the bloodline because of the occult.
 Demonization may occur apart from it:

-“...a Salvation Army officer who had ben born blind and who was brought to a meeting at which Jean Darnall was ministering.
-A charismatic word of knowledge delcared that the man’s blindness was due to an evil spirit which had entered him at birth.
+…a Salvation Army officer who had been born blind and who was brought to a meeting at which Jean Darnall was ministering.
+A charismatic word of knowledge declared that the man’s blindness was due to an evil spirit which had entered him at birth.
 He had been born in prison.
 His father was a criminal and his mother had conspired with him.
 Criminal or immoral activity can become a vehicle for demonic intrusion, and this was the case for this officer.
-Following a deliverance prayer by which a spirit was cast out of him, the man saw perfectly for the first time in his life” (Parker, Battling the Occult, 82).
+Following a deliverance prayer by which a spirit was cast out of him, the man saw perfectly for the first time in his life.

-If you believe you may have evil spirits because of your ancestors and what prayer for deliverance feel free to reach out to me.
+If you believe you may have evil spirits because of your ancestors and want prayer for deliverance then feel free to reach out to me.